MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]

+[b]1.2.3 - June 11, 2015,[/b]
+- Force loading the oharaEmbed.css file from the default theme.
+- Add more options to show video preview images
+- Add support for previewing a message

 [b]1.2.2 - April 05, 2015,[/b]
 - Improve handling of youtube thumbnails and overall JS improvements.
 - Add a setting to enable/disable the autoembed feature.
 This was suppose to be added a long time ago but dunno why I forgot to do it...